-For more information about Cloud PBX Azure Voicemail, see Set up Cloud PBX voicemail - Admin help.
+For more information about Cloud PBX Azure voicemail, see Set up Phone System voicemail.

 Supportability matrixNote This table will be updated as we test and certify additional topologies and configurations.

 |Exchange Server version||Domain||PSTN setup||Endpoints||DirSync|

 |Exchange Server 2013 CU12||Single AD Forest||PSTN Calling |

 Note If you have previously used the Exchange Hybrid Configuration Wizard to enable hybrid mode for Exchange Online, you have to complete only steps 3 and 4.

 - Verify that DNS records for your on-premises Exchange infrastructure have been published in your public DNS zone, and that the Autodiscover and Exchange Web Services (EWS) URLs are accessible from the Internet.